 Tendons and ligaments contain collagen fibrils.
 Muscles contin actin and myosin filaments.
 Collagen, actin, and myosin are proteins.

 Bone Spurs in the Shoulder

-Non-steroidal anti-inflammatory drugs (NSAIDs) and corticosteroid injections can relieve the pain of an impinged shoulder and remove inflammation.
 Exercises can strengthen the muscles at the front and back of the shoulder, which may increase the volume of the subacromial space.
-These strength exercises must be done at the right stage of a treatment program, as advised by a medical professional, so that they don't make a shoulder problem worse.
+These strength exercises must be done at the right stage of a treatment program and must be advised by a medical professional so that they don't make a shoulder problem worse.
 If bone spurs are inhibiting movement they may need to be removed surgically if non-surgical treatment is unsuccessful.

 A heel spur is sometimes associated with a condition known as plantar fasciitis.
 The plantar fascia is a long ligament that runs along the sole of the foot and connects the heel to the toes.
 If this ligament becomes inflamed and tight, it may pull on the heel and cause a bone spur to form on the bottom of the heel.
 The pain of plantar fasciitis generally comes from the ligament damage and not from the heel spur.

-The treatment for a painful heel spur and for plantar fasciitis are similar.
-Rest, ice, anti-inflammatory medications and foot and calf stretches are all useful.
+The general treatments for a painful heel spur and for plantar fasciitis are often similar.
+Rest, ice, anti-inflammatory medications, and foot and calf stretches may all be useful.
 The stretches should be prescribed or demonstrated by a doctor or other medical professional.
 Sometimes people with plantar fasciitis are advised to wear night splints to keep the plantar fascia stretched overnight.